 In such a case an accumulator must be used to reduce flood-back to a safe level that the compressor can handle.
 The use of accumulators is dependent on the application.
-If an accumulator must be used, the oil-return orifice should be from 1 to 1.4 mm in diameter for all compressors ZSKAE depending on compressor size and compressor flood-back results.
+If an accumulator must be used, the oil-return orifice should be from 1 to 1.4 mm in diameter for models ZB15K to ZB48K, ZB57K, ZS19K to ZS45K, ZF06K to ZF18K and 2.0 mm for models ZB56K to ZB11M, ZS56K to ZS11M, ZF24K to ZF48K depending on compressor size and compressor flood-back results.

-The size of the accumulator depends on both the operating range of the system and the amount of subcooling and subsequent head pressure allowed by the refrigerant control.
+The size of the accumulator depends upon the operating range of the system and the amount of subcooling and subsequent head pressure allowed by the refrigerant control.

-3.4 Screens
+3.7 Screens